-- Pick-Up Points: At 17 locations across New Orleans, Evacuteers register evacuees, tag evacuee baggage, provide evacuees with information, collect data on evacuee activity, relay information to emergency management officials, help load evacuees onto Regional Transit Authority (RTA) buses for transportation to Union Passenger Terminal.
+- Evacuspots: At 17 locations across New Orleans, Evacuteers register, tag baggage, and help load evacuees onto Regional Transit Authority (RTA) buses for transportation to Union Passenger Terminal.

 Q. In the event that the CAE is activated, when would I evacuate?

 No Evacuteer should feel obligated to stay any longer than he or she feels comfortable.
 While some Evacuteers may serve a second shift if the CAE runs into a second day, we will work to ensure everyone is released a full 24-hours before tropical storm winds reach coastal Louisiana.